Print the number of tweets analyzed

 fig.update_xaxes(type="category")

-men_elecciones_gen = men_journalist_posts.loc[
+fig.show()men_elecciones_gen = men_journalist_posts.loc[

 men_journalist_posts["event"].isin(["elecciones generales"])